-The 2019 Series 2 Resolution establishes a Rebate Fund for the 2019 Bonds.
-Funds maintained in such Rebate Fund are not pledged to secure payments on the 2019 Bonds and the Bondholders shall have no right in or claims to such money in such Rebate Funds.
+The 2020 Series 2 Resolution establishes a Rebate Fund for the 2020 Series 2 Bonds.
+Funds maintained in such Rebate Fund are not pledged to secure payments on Bonds and the Bondholders shall have no right in or claims to such money in such Rebate Funds.